 - When pouring it into the dish, do not scrape the bottom and sides of the pot into the poured caramel.
 Quickly get as much as you can out, but keep in mind that the little bit of caramel that has stuck to the sides and bottom has cooked a little longer than the caramel that has been poured out.
 This doesn’t seem like that big of a deal, but it kind of is.
 That caramel will have a tougher texture and if added to the rest you’ve poured, it will give the caramel an inconsistency.
 I choose to scrape that part out onto a small buttered plate and eat it myself, or if I’m feeling nice, I share it with my kids.

 - Let the caramels cool completely before cutting and wrapping.
 I like to wrap them in wax paper.

-- Occasionally I undercook my batch of caramels and they are too soft to hold in your hand or wrap.
-When that happens, I turn them info Caramel Rice Crispies or Chewy Caramel Rice Crispy Treats with Chocolate Chips.
+- Occasionally, I undercook my batch of caramels, and they are too soft to hold in your hand or wrap.
+When that happens, I turn them into Caramel Rice Crispies or Chewy Caramel Rice Crispy Treats with Chocolate Chips.

 - 1 cup butter, room temperature, no substitutions

 - 2 cups white sugar